jaxmayhem/Pen-Test-Reports_Walk-Throughs/README.md

 # Pen-Test-Reports_Walk-Throughs
-A collection of oenetration test reports and walkttrough for various practice box engagements conducted while preparing to take the OSCP certification.
+A collection of penetration test reports and walkttrough for various practice box engagements conducted while preparing to take the OSCP certification.